STAFF

 cstuckergassi(at)pesticide.org

 Ayisha “Christina” Stucker-Gassi started volunteering for NCAP in 2013.
-Christina studied agroecology in India at Bija Vidyapeeth after receiving a dual B.S. in Environmental Studies, Conservation Biology, and Political Economy from the College of Idaho.
-She is a certified WPS trainer, serves on the EPA Pesticide Program Dialogue Committee, National Sustainable Agriculture Coalition (NSAC) Organizing Committee, and the Idaho Organization or Resource Councils (IORC) board of directors.
-She enjoys slowing down, cooking with her family, and taking extended trips to her second home at the foothills of the Himalayas.
+Since then she has helped shape US pesticide reform initiatives and consulted with state and tribal officials to advance alternatives.
+Christina studied agroecology in India at Bija Vidyapeeth after receiving a B.S. in Environmental Studies, Conservation Biology, and Political Economy from the College of Idaho in 2015.
+Christina is a certified WPS trainer and has served on the EPA Pesticide Program Dialogue Committee.
+She seeks out opportunities to co-create healthy long lasting relationships with people and the land.
+Christina has served on the board of the Idaho Organization of Resource Councils (IORC), and the National Sustainable Agriculture Coalition (NSAC).
+She enjoys slowing down, planting trees and shrubs, cooking with her family, and taking extended trips to her second home at the foothills of the Himalayas.

 SHARALYN PETERSON